apache/pekko/docs/src/main/paradox/general/actors.md

 ---
-project.description: What is an Actor and sending messages between independent units of computation in Akka.
+project.description: What is an Actor and sending messages between independent units of computation in Pekko.
 ---
 # What is an Actor?